BYD electric vehicles lined up at a Canadian port of entry with maple leaf flags

 This article contains affiliate links.
 We may earn a small commission when you purchase through these links, at no additional cost to you.
 This helps us keep ThinkEV running.

-Let me tell you what just happened to the Canadian car market — because this is big.
+Let me tell you what may have just changed in the Canadian car market — because if the current framework holds, it is big.

-In January 2026, Prime Minister Mark Carney signed a trade deal with China that slashes the 100% tariff on Chinese-made electric vehicles down to 6.1%.
-Up to 49,000 Chinese EVs per year can now enter Canada.
-Import permit applications opened March 1.
-And BYD — the world's largest EV manufacturer — is already approved by Transport Canada to sell passenger vehicles here.
+In January 2026, Prime Minister Mark Carney signed a trade deal with China that reportedly reduced the 100% tariff on Chinese-made electric vehicles to 6.1%.
+Up to 49,000 Chinese EVs per year are widely described as being eligible under that framework.
+Import permit applications were reported to open March 1.
+And BYD — the world's largest EV manufacturer — appears better positioned than most rivals if retail sales do move ahead.

 Key Takeaways

-• Canada dropped its 100% tariff on Chinese EVs to 6.1% under a new quota system — up to 49,000 vehicles per year
+• Current reporting says Canada replaced the 100% tariff with a 6.1% quota framework covering up to 49,000 vehicles per year

-• BYD is already Transport Canada-approved and has a regulatory head start over every other Chinese brand
+• BYD appears to have a regulatory head start over most other Chinese brands in current reporting

 6.1%